 An excellent network of public transport makes exploring the city and surrounding areas a delight, with a great network of cable cars and mountain lifts to help you explore the mountains further.

 Your free Innsbruck Welcome Card entitles you to free travel on all public transport for stays of two nights or longer, helping you to see as much as the region as possible, for less.
-The welcome card also gets you other great benefits, such as discounts to swimming pools and other activities.
+The welcome card also gets you other great benefits, such as discounts to swimming pools and other activities, while for stays of three nights or more you’ll get four free trips on selected lifts and cable cars in the area.
+Check it out here.